Arlenis Sosa

 Arlenis Sosa Peña (born May 7, 1989) is a Dominican model.
 She is the current spokesmodel for Lancôme and appeared in the 2008 Victoria's Secret Fashion Show.
-She married professional basketball player Donnie McGrath in a beachside wedding in Punta Cana, Dominican Republic in June 2015.

 Early life and discovery

 Sosa was born in Copey, a district of Pepillo Salcedo in Monte Cristi Province, Dominican Republic.
 She received her primary and secondary education at the Evangelical College Simon Bolivar in the city of Dajabón.
 When she was 16, Sosa intended to further her education in communication studies in Santo Domingo, but while walking in Copey with her family, designer Luis Menieur, her mother's agent, spotted her.
 He complimented Sosa and told her she could be a model in New York.

 Career

 For two and half years, Sosa had to cope with the color prejudice of some Dominican designers, while she worked as a model in her homeland.
 Although she could not speak English when she moved to New York, she walked into Marilyn Models in March 2008 and was signed on the spot.
 Sosa dove head-first into the fashion industry, with Anna Wintour sending her to the Met Ball during her first week in New York.
 Two weeks after she signed, she booked her first editorials for major magazines Vogue and Vogue Italia.
 She since has been featured in editorials and articles in American, Italian, French, Teen, Spanish, and German Vogue, Allure, Elle, Interview, i-D, American and Spanish Harper's Bazaar.
 Sosa made her runway debut for Banana Republic's fall/winter 2008 collection, and she later walked for the Dior Resort show and opened for Oscar de la Renta.